bird-house/birdhousebuilder.recipe.ncwms/README.rst

 **url**
   Web site of the service provider.
 Default: http://bird-house.github.io/

+Cache options:

 **enablecache**
-  Enable WMS caching: Default: false
+  Enable WMS caching: Default: true

+**inMemorySizeMB**
+  Size in MB of in-memory cache.
+Default: 256

+**elementLifetimeMinutes**
+  Life-time of cache elements.
+Default: 0.0 (unlimited)

 To configure tomcat see the options in the `tomcat recipe <https://pypi.python.org/pypi/birdhousebuilder.recipe.tomcat>`_.
 For example: